 Courts will examine a number of factors to determine what proper provisions means for a spouse or a child.
 Those factors can include the size of the estate, the relationship between the will-maker and the disinherited person, and the disinherited person’s finances.
 WESA allows a court to change a will to do justice between the parties and ensure that children and spouses receive “adequate provision” from the deceased.

 Will variation claims often put family members in an adversarial position.
 While one family member seeks to change the terms of a will, the others seek to uphold the will-makers intentions.
 If improperly handled, these cans can cause permanent divisions between family members.
 It is usually best to have a legal representative represent you in these matters.

 Estate Lawyer In Your Corner

 The lawyers at Westside Family Law have guided clients through complex estate litigation matters for over three decades.
 We can provide you with knowledgeable, efficient representation.
-Fill out the contact form below to set up a free consultation with a lawyer, or call us at 604-734-7911 to get started.
+Fill out the contact form below to set up a consultation with a lawyer, or call us at 604-734-7911 to get started.